 In the Anglican year, our visit still fell within the season of the Nativity and the figures depicting the birth of Jesus still stood before the altar in the nave.
 The brightly coloured statues on the altar screen seemed incongrous somehow, even though such colour would have covered the walls long ago.

-The statues and carvings were destroyed at the Reformation, when Henry VIII broke with Rome and was declared head of the Church of England in 1534.
+The statues and carvings were destroyed during the Reformation, when Henry VIII broke with Rome and was declared head of the Church of England in 1534.
 For centuries the niches stood empty.

 The freshly coloured statues that now stand there are a very recent commission by the Abbey from sculptor Rory Young.
-They depict seven martyrs, each carrying the symbol of the palm branch, executed for their faith, from St Amphibalus and St Alban himself to some very recent figures.
+They depict seven martyrs, each carrying the martyr’s symbol of the palm branch, executed for their faith, from St Amphibalus and St Alban himself to some very recent figures.
 The Dean of the Cathedral writes that there are “martyrs in every age – probably more now than there have been for many years – and inspire us to be braver ourselves in standing up for what we believe.”
-A sentiment that, in our time, where division and prejudice is still rife, may apply to each one of us, regardless of our faith … as long as it is applied with compassion and understanding for the beliefs of others.
+A sentiment that, in our time, where division and prejudice are still rife, may apply to each one of us, regardless of our faith … as long as it is applied with compassion and understanding for the beliefs of others.

 There is a vast difference between affirming what we personally believe to be true and seeking to impose that belief on others… just as there is a huge gulf between sharing our beliefs in a spirit of understanding and coexistence and seeking to bully and blast people, both individuals and nations, into submissive compliance with the bigotry of the few.